krosti/learn-nodejs/pages/node/globals.md

 ### Console

-The NodeJS console module provides a simple debugging console similar to JavaScript console mechanism provided by web browsers.
+The Node.js console module provides a simple debugging console similar to JavaScript console mechanism provided by web browsers.

-There are three console methods that are used to write any NodeJS stream:
+There are three console methods that are used to write any Node.js stream:

 * console.log() is used to display simple message on console.
 * console.error() is used to render error message on console.